Georges Mandel: Arrest, detention and death

 Mandel was arrested on 8 August 1940 in French Morocco by General Charles Noguès on the orders of Pierre Laval, Prime Minister of the Vichy government.
 He was conveyed to the Château de Chazeron via Fort du Portalet, where Paul Reynaud, Édouard Daladier and General Maurice Gamelin were also being held prisoner.
 Churchill tried unsuccessfully to arrange Mandel's rescue.
 He described Mandel as "the first resister" and is believed to have preferred him over Charles de Gaulle to lead the Free French Forces.
 Following pressure from the Germans and the Riom Trial, all four were sentenced to life imprisonment on 7 November 1941.

 In November 1942, after the German Army moved into unoccupied France and took it over to counter the threat from the Allies, who had just landed in North Africa, the French government at Vichy transferred Mandel and Reynaud to the Gestapo upon their request.
 The Gestapo deported Mandel to KZ Oranienburg, and then to KZ Buchenwald, where he was held with the French politician Léon Blum.

-In 1944 the German Ambassador in Paris, Otto Abetz suggested to Laval that Mandel, Blum, and Reynaud should be executed by the Vichy government in retaliation for the assassination of Philippe Henriot, Minister of Propaganda, by the Algiers Committee, the Communist Maquis of the Resistance.
+In 1944 the German Ambassador in Paris, Otto Abetz suggested to Laval that Mandel, Blum, and Reynaud should be murdered by the Vichy government in retaliation for the assassination of Philippe Henriot, Minister of Propaganda, by the Algiers Committee, the Communist Maquis of the Resistance.
 Mandel was returned to Paris on 4 July 1944, supposedly as a hostage.
 While being transferred from one prison to another, he was captured by the Milice, the paramilitary Vichy force.
-Three days later, the Milice took Mandel to the Forest of Fontainebleau, where they executed him.
+Three days later, the Milice took Mandel to the Forest of Fontainebleau, where they murdered him.
 He was buried at Passy Cemetery.

 Laval was appalled and protested that he could not condone the execution: "I have no blood on my hands...and no responsibility for these events."
 He added that the members of the Vichy Cabinet were unanimous "in favour of refusing to hand over any hostages in future or to condone reprisals of this nature."
 Both Laval and Robert Brasillach, a French Fascist who had called for Mandel's trial or execution, were ultimately executed in 1945.

 Legacy and honours

 A monument to Mandel was erected near the site of his execution, next to the road connecting Fontainebleau to Nemours.

-Avenue Georges Mandel, a wide avenue in Paris commencing at the Place du Trocadero, is named in his honor.
+Avenue Georges Mandel, a wide avenue in the 16th Arrondissement in Paris, commencing at the Place du Trocadero, is named in his honor.